influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ## The purpose of this metric is to assist with identifying and diagnosing any connectivity or query issues.
   ## This setting/metric is optional and is disabled by default.
   # health_metric = false

-  ## Toggling this to true enables telegraf to start collecting data from Query Store.
-  ## This setting is optional and is disabled by default.
-  ## Collection interval should comply with the following restriction: 15m =< collection interval <= 2h.
-  ## Intervals shorter than 15m may cause higher performance impact on source.
-Intervals longer than 2h may cause some Query Store data not to be collected.
-  # query_store_collection = false

   ## Possible queries accross different versions of the collectors
   ## Queries enabled by default for specific Database Type